pydataberlin/pydata-berlin-intro-slides/slides.rst

 * How many of you join the Meetup regularly, independent of topic?
 * How many of you are more selective regarding topics?
+* How many of you attended the last Meetup?